Foster Care Services In

 Q:WHAT TYPES OF FOSTER CARE ARE AVAILABLE?

-A: Fostering Families has four different types of foster care available, ranging from regular through therapeutic.
+A: Fostering Families has several different types of foster care available, ranging from regular through therapeutic.
 Generally the higher the level of care provided by the parent, the greater the number of services provided to the child and family.
 The stipend also increases based on the level of care required.

 Regular foster care is provided to children who have temporarily been removed from their homes and generally remain in the foster care system between 24 hours to one year.
 The goal is often reunification with the biological family.
 Examples of services provided may be counseling or educational support.
 A family may care for up to five children.